 - Weight loss and chronic fatigue

 Treatment of Spine Tumors involves the coordinated care from several types of physicians including Oncologists and Spinal Surgeons.
-Treatment options include radiation, chemotherapy, medications, physical therapy, and surgery.
+Treatment options include radiation, chemotherapy, medications and surgery.

 Treatment decisions are based on the type of tumor present and its location.
 If you are suffering from pain in the spine or an MRI reveals the presence of a spinal tumor, be sure to contact Comprehensive Spine Care immediately.